owzim/FieldtypeDataStructure/README.md

-# ATTENTION: this is not maintained anymore, see https://github.com/owzim/pw-fieldtype-yaml with focus only on YAML data.
+# ATTENTION: this is not maintained anymore, see [Fieldtype YAML](https://github.com/owzim/pw-fieldtype-yaml) with focus only on YAML data.

 # Fieldtype YAML